CDN for Your Business – What is It and Do You Need One?

 What Does a CDN for Small Business Cost?

 Every CDN provider offers different price points.
 We’ve provided a few links below to popular providers so that you can take a look and compare for yourself.
+The last sentence is the best, though.

-At Studio Barn Creative, we work exclusively through our preferred hosting provider, Flywheel, to incorporate a CDN for small business websites.
+At Studio Barn Creative, we work exclusively through our preferred hosting provider, Flywheel, to incorporate a CDN for business websites.
 Flywheel has partnered with Fastly and includes the price of a CDN in all of their hosting plans.